 Independent students are assumed not to have the financial support of their parents or guardians.
 As a result, they don’t need to disclose that information in their FAFSA application, and it will not be used when establishing their Expected Family Contribution (EFC).
 As an independent student, your EFC is calculated using your income, assets, and that of your spouse if married.
 Independent students are likely to receive more financial aid because they don’t get any money from their parents or guardians.

 Your dependency status is determined by the U.S. Department of Education (DOE) based on the information you put on the FAFSA form regarding your financial situation and that of your family.
 The U.S. Department of Education is guided by the idea that students are responsible for their college expenses.
 In the case where they are unable to fulfill their duty, their families should step in.

-To qualify as an independent student, you need to meet the following criteria:
+To qualify as an independent student, you need to meet any one of the following criteria:

 - Age 24 or older

 - Parent or guardian of at least one dependent child and pay for more than half of their support

 - A Veteran of the U.S. armed forces

 - Homeless / at risk of becoming homeless